Gordon999/Pi-MP3_Player/README.md

 New features.

+- Cutdown option for 320 x 240 screen.
+Set variable cutdown = 1 in script

 - 'Add artist to .m3u' will generate a .m3u file with the artists name, if no name specified.

 - Bluetooth audio now supported.
 Note limitations no pause, no gapless and limited wheel.